Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

 Many people want to wear jewelry, but can’t see spending the prices for “the good stuff”—real gold and silver.
 But dime-store-quality jewelry will leave green or black marks on your skin after a short honeymoon.
 The rate at which things tarnish will vary depending on your body chemistry: how acidic or basic it is and how much you sweat.

-To prevent tarnishing on this kind of cheap jewelry, you can either coat the parts of the jewelry that are next to the skin with nail polish or spray the whole piece with clear paint, as I explain in detail below.
+To prevent tarnishing on this kind of cheap jewelry, you can either coat the parts of the jewelry that are next to the skin with clear, chip-proof nail polish, spot-paint the piece with clear enamel paint, or spray the whole piece with clear spray paint, as I explain in detail below.

-2. If you have an heirloom piece of jewelry, or an expensive piece, do NOT follow the procedure I’m giving you here!
+- If you have an heirloom piece of jewelry or an expensive piece, do NOT follow the procedure I’m giving you here!
 Instead, take your piece to a professional jeweler at a reputable store and ask them to restore it for you.
-Those of you who watch Antiques Roadshow on TV will already be aware that any attempts at restoring an old piece, if it's truly valuable and not just a nostalgic item, will ruin its value for collectors.
+Those of you who watch Antiques Roadshow on TV will already be aware that any attempts at restoring an old piece if it's truly valuable and not just a nostalgic item, will ruin its value for collectors.

 Tarnish (Oxidation) in Action